-Niklas Luhmann one of the most influential sociologists of the 20th century and father of the social systems theory once stated that organizations are made of decisions (Luhmann 2000).
+Niklas Luhmann, one of the most influential sociologists of the 20th century and father of social systems theory, once stated that organizations are made of decisions (Luhmann 2000).
 He even went further and argued that every decision taken builds on past decisions which accumulate to an organization’s future.
-On a more practical level making the right decision can be a matter of life and death in high risk environments such as aviation, medicine or the military.
-In business decision making quality is a key determinant of organizational performance.
-We’ll have a look at the state of decision making in the business sector and how Evidence-based Management can help you as a manager and professional to improve your decision making quality.
+On a more practical level, making the right decision can be a matter of life and death in high-risk environments such as aviation, medicine, or the military.
+In business, management and organizations, decision-making quality is a key determinant of good performance.
+We will take a look at the state of decision-making in the business sector and how Evidence-based Management can help managers, professionals and other stakeholders to improve decision-making quality.

-For managers and professionals decision making is daily business.
-Day in and day out we are confronted with various types of decisions ranging from small ones such as when to schedule meetings to strategic ones such as when to launch a new product into the market.
-We are convinced that most if not all the time our intuition-based decision making approach leads to high quality outcomes.
-This makes us proud of our decision making skills and also meets the implicit expectation of our followers and coworkers which require us to be competent and decisive (Hogan und Kaiser 2005).
+Particularly for managers and professionals, decision-making is daily business.
+Day in and day out they are confronted with various types of decisions ranging from small ones, such as when to schedule meetings, to strategic ones, such as when to launch a new product into the market.
+There is an unspoken consensus and convictions that most, if not all the time, the intuition-based decision-making approach leads to high-quality outcomes.
+This makes them proud of their decision-making skills and also meets the implicit expectation of their followers, team memebers and coworkers, which require them to be competent and decisive (Hogan und Kaiser 2005).

-When somebody asks managers or professionals why they think their decisions are the right ones, more often than not they relate to year-long experience, education and the knowledge we have accumulated during our professional life.
+When somebody asks managers or professionals why they think their decisions are the right ones, more often than not they relate to year-long experience, education and the knowledge accumulated during professional life.
 But this is not all.
 In addition, you will hear the argument that knowledge is kept up-to-date by reading business books and CEO biographies on how to solve tricky business problems and become a successful manager.
-On top of this we participate in internal and external training programs led by consultants and gurus who promise to teach us how to develop our organization to the next level by following the most recent management trends and models.
-Isn’t that enough to make sure we take the right decision?
+On top of this, many of them participate in internal and external training programs led by consultants and gurus, who promise to teach how to develop the organization to the next level by following the most recent management trends and models.
+Isn’t that more than enough to show that managers and professionals make the right decisions?

-The evidence movement targets at increasing decision making quality in medicine, policing and management
+The 'Evidence Movement' targets at increasing decision-making quality in medicine, law enforcement and management

-Looking at recent insights from research and science unveils that the traditional intuition-based decision making approach mentioned above leads to poor outcomes.
-One of the key factors that undermines our decision making performance is bias.
-In one of the first attempts to structure the more than 200 biases that describe how we are influenced by others, context and ourselves, Spetzler (2016) identified six different bias categories: • Social influences • Protection of mindset • Personality and habits • Faulty reasoning • Automatic associations • Relative thinking
+Looking at recent insights from research and science unveils that the traditional and intuition-based decision-making approach mentioned above leads to poor outcomes.
+One of the key factors that undermines our decision-making performance is bias.
+In one of the first attempts to structure the more than 200 biases that describe how we are influenced by others, context and ourselves, Spetzler (2016) identified six different bias categories:

-As a practitioner we are not required to know all those biases in detail.
-However, it definitely would help to be aware that our decision making behavior is not as rational and straightforward as we might think.
-Even more beneficial would it be to know that there are different bias categories that describe how we unconsciously tweak our decision making behaviour in the one or other (undesirable) direction.
+As a practitioner, of course it is not required to know all those biases in detail.
+However, it definitely would help to be aware that decision-making behavior is not as rational and straightforward as we might think.
+It would be even more beneficial to know that there are different bias categories that describe how we unconsciously tweak our decision-making behaviour in the one or other (undesirable) direction.

 A considerable amount of information we are exposed to is of questionable quality

-Another factor that impacts our decision making quality is the information or evidence we utilize to take decisions.
+Another factor that impacts decision-making quality is the information or evidence utilized to make decisions.
 Most of us tend to believe that the information we are exposed to throughout the day is valid and “true”.
 Scrutinizing the business books, newspaper articles, social media posts and consultancy white papers etc. in more detail reveals that most of them don’t live up to basic quality standards as for instance are used in scientific research.
-And most business professionals don’t read scientific journals (Rynes et al. 2002) because they are hard to read and many of them are still hidden behind paywalls.
+Beyond that, most business professionals don’t read scientific journals (Rynes et al. 2002) because they are hard to read and many of them are still hidden behind paywalls.

-When we cannot solely rely on the popular business literature why don't use the internet to search for relevant information?
+When we cannot solely rely on the popular business literature, why not use the internet to search for relevant information?
 While there is a huge amount of relevant content created every day, it strongly depends on where you look for it and who wrote it for whom.
-Many articles, blog posts and website target at selling us the most recent management trends they think are required to increase organizational performance (and make money out of it).
-This is why it is always a good advice to question when easy answers are given in response to complex problems.
-Critical thinking is one of the key skills we need to cope with the increasing amount of information available.
+Many articles, blog posts and website target at selling the most recent management trends they think are required to increase organizational performance (and make money out of it).
+This is why it is always good advice to question when easy answers are given in response to complex problems.
+Critical thinking is one of the key skills needed to cope with the increasing amount of information available.

-Finally, there are factors like stress and cognitive overload that impact the way we make decisions.
-Those factors load heavy on our decision making quality when times get though and the pressure to deliver results increases.
-For instance, stress and a lack of sleep is a combination that many business professionals face on a regular basis that has a negative impact on our ability to take high quality decisions (Larsen 2009).
-This effect is reinforced when the situation involves a high level of decision complexity which draws on our cognitive resources (Dobbins und Han 2009).
+Finally, there are factors like stress and cognitive overload that impact the way decisions are made on all levels.
+Those factors weigh heavily on decision-making quality when times get tough and when the pressure to deliver results increases.
+For instance, stress and a lack of sleep is a combination that many business professionals face on a regular basis, that has a significantly negative impact on ability to make high-quality decisions (Larsen 2009).
+This effect is reinforced when the situation involves a high-level of decision complexity, which draws on cognitive resources (Dobbins und Han 2009).

 Evidence-based Management is an approach that helps to increase decision making quality

-EBM doesn’t provide answers to specific business problems.
-This makes EBM also different to many of the management trends and fads that promise to solve business problems by following receipt like models and organizational interventions.
-Instead it is an approach that helps us to reflect on how we take decisions and gives guidance on how to improve decision making quality.
-How does EBM work?
+Evidence-based Management doesn’t provide answers to specific business problems.
+This also makes Evidence-based Management different to many of the management trends and fads that promise to solve business problems by following recipes like pre-determined models or organizational interventions.
+Instead, Evidence-based Management is an approach that helps us to reflect on how we make decisions and gives guidance on how to improve our decision-making quality.

-Everything starts with an understanding of the specific situation (or business challenge) and what has to be achieved and the context the decision is embedded in.
-While this might sound obvious, there are many cases where expectations, contextual factors and formal objective are not taken into consideration.
+Everything starts with an understanding of the specific situation (or business challenge) and what has to be achieved with your particular management intervention.
+While this might sound obvious, there are many cases where expectations, contextual factors and formal objectives are not taken into consideration.
 As a consequence, the decision quality is poor by design.
-By reminding us to briefly stop and ask what has to be decided (business problem/issue), who is involved and what is the desired outcome EBM helps us to fully grasp the decision situation even under stress and to evaluate different sources of evidence critically before making a decision.
+By reminding us to briefly stop and ask what has to be decided (business problem/issue), who is involved, and what the desired outcome is, Evidence-based Management helps us to fully grasp the decision situation even under stress and to evaluate different sources of evidence critically before making a decision.

-Second, EBM has critical thinking in its heart and point towards four types of evidence
+Evidence-based Management has critical thinking in its heart and points towards four types of evidence

-Third, EBM has a strong emphasis on context and situational factors
+Evidence-based Management puts strong emphasis on contextual and situational factors

-Evidence-based Management is part of a broader movement that targets at increasing decision making quality in organizations crucial for our society.
-There are resources around the web that can help you on the way to becoming an Evidence-based Manager.
-The Center for Evidence-based Management also called CEBMa is the leading authority in the area of evidence-based management and leadership.
+Evidence-based Management is part of a broader movement that targets at increasing decision-making quality in organizations crucial for our society.
+There are resources around the web that can help you on the way to becoming an Evidence-based Professional.
+The Center for Evidence-based Management, also called CEBMa, is the leading authority in the area of evidence-based Management and leadership.

 ScienceForWork is a webblog that publishes evidence-summaries in the area of human resource management and leadership.
-It is a great place to look for key take-aways from research findings that really make a difference.
+It is a great place to look for key take-aways from research findings that really make a difference in daily management practice.

 Baba, Vishwanath V.; HakemZadeh, Farimah (2012): Toward a theory of evidence based decision making.
 In: Management Decision 50 (5), S. 832–867.
 DOI: 10.1108/00251741211227546.